kamipinilla/new_vr_technique/README.md

 You can find the article [here](https://docs.google.com/document/d/1_ns3GqDEruk99HQXPL7LjtXR-Ed2MnbNL-ceiTYApuc/edit?usp=sharing).
-This repo contains the code of the experiments.
+This repository contains the code of the experiments.